gauravOVGU/CNN-image-classifier-categorical-/readme.md

-## Building CNN image classification models using keras
+## Building CNN image classification models using keras(Backend tensorflow)
 It uses data that can be downloaded at: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/
 It can work with multiple classes, for this implimentation we are working on identifying numbers